 Turn on the monitor and other external devices first, and then turn on the computer.
 When the power-on self-test (POST) is finished, the logo window closes.
 If your computer has preinstalled software, the software installation program starts.
+If your computer does not have a preinstalled operating system, go to "Installing other operating systems" on page 11.

 If you experience any problems during startup, see Chapter 7, "Troubleshooting and diagnostics," on page 25.
-For additional help, refer to Chapter 9, "Getting information, help, and service," on page 39.
+For additional help, refer to Chapter 9, "Getting information, help, and service," on page 41.
 You can get help and information by telephone through the Customer Support Center.
 Refer to the safety and warranty information that is provided with your computer for the Service and Support worldwide telephone list.